Lorti/manu.ninja/_posts/2016-10-23-using-web-technologies-for-a-pull-to-refresh-animation.md

 </g>
 ```

-The circle itself is hidden in front of the card and translated, as soon as we add the `animated` class via JavaScript.
+The circle itself is always in front of the card.
+It has the same color as the card and can therefore not be seen.
+As soon as we add the `animated` class via JavaScript it receives a CSS transformation.

 ``` css
 #circle {